Consent for 300 laying hens.

 Poultry with aquaculture is documented as an environmental practice.
 The runoff from poultry manure, is absorbed in the pond’s mud and is not passed further into the waterway.

-The food web that we grow for our koura, also offers insect life for our poultry.
+Poultry is a polyculture with aquaculture.
+The food web that we grow for our koura, creates insect life for our poultry.
 This offsets the cost of feed pallets ... is linked to the good reputation of our eggs, and mitigates the predating insect life on our koura, such as frog eggs.
-A polyculture.

 We have twelve hen sheds varying surface area of 3 - 15 sq m.
 Each is secured against high winds and has lights operating on timers so that hens could then lay eggs on days with shorter daylight hours.
 One shed of 3 sq m has a adjacent enclosed run of 15 cu m for quail - and which would suit other aviary birds.